Per-Hour Learning Potential / Utility: ★★★★★★★ (7/7)

 Page 199: ahahahahaha.

-Pages 203, 208: Achor here mentions the phenomenon of “mirror neurons,” which are interesting and I’d like to read more about them.
+Pages 203, 208: Achor here mentions the phenomenon of “mirror neurons.”
 (Another cross-read to Olds/Schwartz here with regard to the richness of in-person communication.)
 Achor notes research that demonstrates the importance of eye contact.

 First Read: 2014